Aim and Outcomes

 Students wishing to study in one of the dual degree programs must be accepted into each program independently, complete any required prerequisites for each degree, and satisfy the specific academic policies and graduation requirements for each degree.
 Upon admission, students are able to enroll in courses for both degree programs during the same semester, as time and schedules permit.

-MACS + MS, Clinical Mental Health Counseling (84 credit hours; earned separately = 96 credit hours)
+Master of Divinity + Master of Science, Clinical Mental Health Counseling Dual Degree (MDiv+MSCMHC) (117 credit hours dual; earned separately = 132 credit hours)

 Transfer and Transient Credits

-Students accepted into the Master of Arts, Christian Studies (MACS) degree program may transfer up to 6 approved credit hours to satisfy elective degree requirements.
-No transient study credit may be applied toward completion of the MACS.
+Students accepted into the Master of Divinity (MDiv) degree program may transfer up to 9 approved credit hours to satisfy elective degree requirements and up to 6 additional approved credit hours in biblical languages to satisfy biblical language requirements.
+MDiv students may count up to 9 approved transient credit hours to satisfy elective requirements.
+MDiv students may not, however, exceed a combined total of 15 hours of transfer and transient credits toward the MDiv degree.
 For additional PBA requirements and policies on transfer and transient credits, see Academic Policies in the Graduate and Pharmacy Catalog.